 Managers who successfully create purposeful urgency have an acute understanding of basic physics.

-The Law of Inertia, or, My People are in a Rut
+The Law of Inertia, or, How to Motivate

 Effective managers, of course, never use force or coercion to persuade others; they leverage their hard-earned trusting relationships to influencing others into new ways of operating.